ditschedev/spring-boot-rest-api-docker-postgres-starter/README.md

 * 👀 env variables setup

 ### Getting started
-> After cloning you should update the namespace matching your domain and project
+> After cloning you should update the package matching your domain and project

 To get started just clone this repository in a folder you like and start working:
 ```shell script